johnalison/WorkingPhilosophy/BookNotes/CaesarAndChrist.md

 - Originality is, like parentage, a novel combination of pre-existing elements.

+#AdjacentPossible

 - Law was the most characteristic and lasting expression of the Roman spirit.
 As Greece stands in history for freedom, so Rome stands for order; and as Greece bequeathed democracy and philosophy as the foundations of individual liberty, so Rome left us its laws, and its traditions of administration, as the bases of social order.

-- Law tends to large behind moral development, bot because law cannot learn, but because experience has shown the wisdom of testing new ways in practice before congealing them into law.
+- Law tends to lag behind moral development, not because law cannot learn, but because experience has shown the wisdom of testing new ways in practice before congealing them into law.

+#Politics

 - Greek science and philosophy, Judeo-Greek Christianity, Greco-Roman demacracy, Roman law - these our are supreme inheritance from the ancient world.